oscarholst/facepalm/README.md

 Background: The optional bluetooth proximity lock in Windows is a good idea but not good enough.

 Idea: Run as a background process every minute or so.
 If no face is detected within 15 seconds of run.
 Activate built-in screenlock.
-This script assumes that the webcam being used is listed as /dev/video4 in my case, yours will most likely differ.

 This has only been tested on a machine running Ubuntu 23.10, with a Logitech C922 Pro Stream Webcam and running python version 3.